OlafOtterbach/Yallocc/README.md

 = [Y]et [A]nother [L][L]-[O]ne [C]ompiler [C]ompiler
 Yallocc is a parser generator that generates the parser from a syntax diagram (https://en.wikipedia.org/wiki/Syntax_diagram) definition.
-IIt is easier to descripe a grammar in a syntax diagram as in the Extended Backus–Naur Form (EBNF) the YACC is using.
+It is easier to descripe a grammar in a syntax diagram as in the Extended Backus–Naur Form (EBNF) the YACC is using.
 A example for it is the definition of MODULA 2 from Niklaus Wirth with syntax diagrams.